 It is always a good idea to check over your new camera to make sure that you have received all necessary parts and standard accessories.
-Each STXLL Series camera is packed in a deluxe custom carrying case.
+Each STX Series camera is packed in a deluxe custom carrying case.
 This case contains all the items necessary to operate your camera.
-The case is sealed at the factory with a "plastic padlock" that cannot be removed without leaving evidence that the case was opened.
-If you received your camera without one of these plastic security locks sealing the case, please immediately take inventory of the contents and contact your dealer or SBIG to report the condition of the camera and accessories.

-Standard Equipment for STXL Series Cameras:
+Standard Equipment for STX Series Cameras: